-- 14.9 Where the nominated employee/labour SDF is not available to sign off on the application, alternate employee/labour SDFs must sign off on the application. - 14.10 Where required, the employee/labour SDF is required to sign off electronically directly on NSDMS. - 14.11 Where disputes have been declared, the employer must log the dispute and ensure that the information related to the dispute is uploaded against the "document upload tab," on or before the submission deadline. - 14.12 Companies who submitted mandatory grant applications within the specified timeframe and have not met the minimum criteria listed below, may be requested to submit outstanding information by no later than 15th of July of the financial year.
-Minimum criteria could include: - 14.12.1 Clarification of sign-off by either the labour or employee SDF (whichever is applicable). - 14.12.2 Outstanding labour or employee SDF signatories (whichever is applicable). - 14.12.3 Proof that an inter-SETA transfer was approved, and the transfer has occurred prior to the mandatory grant submission deadline, and - 14.12.4 Minutes of the Training Committee meeting/s. - 14.12.5 It is important to note that the above will be the only information that will be considered after 30th of April of the financial year. - 14.13 Employers who fail to meet the prescribed criteria, outlined in this document, will forfeit their grants. - 14.14 Where the nominated employee/labour SDF is not available to sign off on the application, alternative employee/labour SDF must sign off on the application. - 14.15 Where required, the employee/labour SDF is required to sign off electronically directly on NSDMS. - 14.16 Where disputes have been declared, the employer must log the dispute and ensure that the information related to the dispute is uploaded against the "document upload tab, on or before the submission deadline. - 14.17 It is important to note that the above will be the only information that will be considered after 30th of April of the financial. - 14.18 Employers who fail to meet the prescribed criteria, outlined in this document, will forfeit their grants.
+- 14.7 Consideration will be given for the inclusion of training implemented and reported in the ATR, which was not specified in the WSP. - 14.8 Where required, nominated employee/labour Skills Development Facilitators (SDF's) is required to be registered on the NSDMS by the primary SDF, against the specific company and must submit a signed authorisation document to the merSETA before access will be granted. - 14.9 Where the nominated employee/labour SDF is not available to sign off on the application, alternate employee/labour SDFs must sign off on the application. - 14.10 Where required, the employee/labour SDF is required to sign off electronically directly on NSDMS. - 14.11 Where disputes have been declared, the employer must log the dispute and ensure that the information related to the dispute is uploaded against the "document upload tab," on or before the submission deadline. - 14.12 Companies who submitted mandatory grant applications within the specified timeframe and have not met the minimum criteria listed below may be requested to submit outstanding information by no later than the 15th of July of the financial year.
+Minimum criteria could include: - 14.12.1 Clarification of sign-off by either the labour or employee SDF (whichever is applicable). - 14.12.2 Outstanding labour or employee SDF signatories (whichever is applicable). - 14.12.3 Proof that an inter-SETA transfer was approved, and the transfer has occurred prior to the mandatory grant submission deadline, and - 14.12.4 Minutes of the Training Committee meeting/s. - 14.12.5 It is important to note that the above will be the only information that will be considered after the 30th of April of the financial year. - 14.13 Employers who fail to meet the prescribed criteria, outlined in this document, will forfeit their grants. - 14.14 Where the nominated employee/labour SDF is not available to sign off on the application, alternative employee/labour SDF must sign off on the application. - 14.15 Where required, the employee/labour SDF is required to sign off electronically directly on NSDMS. - 14.16 Where disputes have been declared, the employer must log the dispute and ensure that the information related to the dispute is uploaded against the "document upload

-Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 11 July 2022 Page Number Page 30 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 28 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled

-- 14.19 Mandatory grants not claimed within the stipulated timeframe will be transferred to the discretionary grant by 15th of August of the financial year. - 14.20 The merSETA Chief Executive Officer (CEO), as the Accounting Authority's delegated representative, may grant an extension of a maximum period of one month from the submission date, as regulated.
+- tab, on or before the submission deadline. - 14.17 It is important to note that the above will be the only information that will be considered after 30th of April of the financial. - 14.18 The employers who fail to meet the prescribed criteria, outlined in this document, will forfeit their grants. - 14.19 The mandatory grants not claimed within the stipulated timeframe will be transferred to the discretionary grant by the 15th of August of the financial year. - 14.20 The merSETA Chief Executive Officer (CEO), as the Accounting Authority's delegated representative may grant an extension of a maximum period of one month from the submission date, as regulated.
 For the merSETA to consider the extensions, the extension request must be submitted electronically on the NSDMS on or before the 30th of April deadline.